LassoSoft/LassoGuide/lasso_guide_source/getstart/index_getstart.rst

 is geared for people who have little or no programming experience while the Overview Guide is meant for people who do have experince in another programming language.
-Both guides assume some basic knowledge of HTML, and that Lasso has been :ref:`installed and setup <lasso-server-guide-index>` correctly on the machine you are working with.
+Both guides assume some basic knowledge of HTML, and that Lasso has been :ref:`installed and setup <lasso-installation>` correctly on the machine you are working with.

 .. rubric:: Beginner's Guide to Lasso